Adam Kay (writer): Performing

-Kay has sold out for six years at the Edinburgh Festival Fringe and has also had sell-out nationwide UK tours.
-His 2018 tour of This Is Going to Hurt sold out a season at the EICC, the largest venue of the Edinburgh Fringe and a week at the Garrick Theatre, before culminating in two shows at the Hammersmith Apollo.
-He performs regularly at music festivals including Latitude, and cultural events such as Cheltenham Literature Festival.
+Kay has sold out shows for six years at the Edinburgh Festival Fringe and has also had sell-out nationwide UK tours.
+His 2018 tour of This Is Going to Hurt sold out a season at the Edinburgh International Conference Centre (EICC), the largest venue of the Edinburgh Fringe, and a week at the Garrick Theatre, before culminating in two shows at the Hammersmith Apollo.
+He performs regularly at cultural events including the Latitude Festival, and the Cheltenham Literature Festival.
 Kay won Best Musical Variety Act at the 2014 London Cabaret Awards and has been named by the Evening Standard as one of London's most influential people.

 He has performed songs on the topical BBC Radio 4 series The Now Show and has appeared on numerous TV shows, such as The Russell Howard Hour on Sky One, BBC Breakfast, Lorraine, Peston on Sunday and 8 Out of 10 Cats Does Countdown.